 My recommendation is not to waste your money on isolated biotin supplements when you can find a high-quality multivitamin supplement with high amounts of biotin and other beneficial beard vitamins and compounds for almost the same price.

 This brand, for example, contains all the B-vitamins (and a very high 5000mcg dose of biotin) along with other facial hair nourishing compounds such as; collagen hydrosylate, MSM, and keratin.

 Sure it may be sold mainly to women seeking better scalp hair, but the ingredients should work just as well for men who use it for their beards.

 Will biotin help you grow thicker beard and mustache?
 Yes, in a way, as it aids your body to produce thicker healthier hair all around the body, including the facial hair.

 Is biotin a good beard supplement?
-Not if you buy only biotin, because it’s just one of the many beard vitamins necessary for facial hair growth.
-A much better option is to buy something that has high-dose of biotin with other vitamins and minerals and beard growth boosting phytonutrients.
+Not if you’re only buying biotin, because it’s just one of the many beard vitamins necessary for facial hair growth.
+A much better option is to buy something that has high-dose of biotin with other vitamins and minerals and beard growth-boosting phytonutrients.

 So the bottom line is that biotin can promote facial hair growth naturally, but you should not go on and buy only single biotin supplements as this would be a waste, better would be to get it from diet and use the supplement money for something that combines biotin with other beard growth goodies…